What seeds can I sow in April?

 A lot of root vegetables can go in now.
 I’ve started putting in alternate rows of spring onions, carrots, spring onions, beet leaves.
 I’ve also got some turnips and I’m going to carry on with beetroots, carrots, turnips, more spring onions.
 I will sow these again in succession, so some will go in this week.
 I’ll put some more in in about 10 days’ time and then another section 10 days later.
 So I’m working my way down the bed with lots of different vegetables.
 This is a mixed root veg and spring onion bed.
 I’ve put the onions in there in the hope that the smell of the onions will help disguise the carrots from the carrot root fly.

 One of the things that I have noticed is my row of turnips have germinated, but one of the local neighbourhood cats, it could be Monty, has paid a visit to this bed, which is always a nuisance.
-People often ask me how to keep cats out of beds, the only way I know how to do it is to net the beds.
+People often ask me how to keep cats out of beds, the best way I know how to do it is to net the beds.

 That’s exactly what I’ve done on another bed.
 I’ve put 3 piping hoops in the bed, put some old netting over it.
 The netting has got a lot of holes in it.
 It wouldn’t really be any good as brassica netting because the butterflies would just get in through the big holes.
 But for keeping the cats off the bed it’s absolutely fine.
 In this bed I’ve got parsnips.
-Parsnips are springing up all over my garden, so I know that now is a good time to be sowing them.
+Parsnips are springing up all over my garden, so I know that now, in April, is a good time to be sowing them.
 I’ve sown them in rows about 8 inches apart right across this bed.
 The netting will stay on for about a month to 6 weeks, just enough time for fragile little roots to get into the ground and really establish themselves.
 And then I’ll take the netting off and I can use it on another bed.

 One bed has last year’s celeriac and Hamburg Parsley in it, that’s a root parsley.
 We can eat the leaves and then eat the roots as well.
 I won’t be growing these in the same bed again this year, but you can sow these into modules or direct into the ground.
 We grew them in modules last year and when I put them into the ground I think I probably squashed the roots together a bit, because the roots are quite gnarly and clumped together.